GNOME/tracker-miners/README.md

-1 Introduction
+# Tracker Miners

 Tracker is a search engine and that allows the user to find their data as fast as possible.
 Users can search for their files and search for content in their files too.

 Tracker is a semantic data storage for desktop and mobile devices.
 Tracker uses W3C standards for RDF ontologies using Nepomuk with SPARQL to query and update the data.

 Tracker is a central repository of user information, that provides two big benefits for the desktop; shared data between applications and information which is relational to other information (for
 example: mixing contacts with files, locations, activities and etc.).

 This central repository works with a well defined data model that applications can rely on to store and recover their information.
 That data model is defined using a semantic web artifact called ontology.
 An ontology defines the relationships between the information stored in the repository.

 An EU-funded project called Nepomuk was started to define some of the core ontologies to be modeled on the Desktop.
 Tracker uses this to define the data's relationships in a database.

 All discussion related to tracker happens on the Tracker mailing list

         https://mail.gnome.org/mailman/listinfo/tracker-list

 IRC channel #tracker on:

         irc.gimp.net

 Bugs and feature requests should be filed at:

         https://gitlab.gnome.org/GNOME/tracker-miners/issues

 More infomation on Tracker can be found at:

         https://wiki.gnome.org/Projects/Tracker

 Repository can be found at:

         https://gitlab.gnome.org/GNOME/tracker-miners

 The official RoadMap (aka TODO) can be found at:

         https://wiki.gnome.org/Projects/Tracker/Roadmap

-2 Use Cases
+## Use Cases

 Tracker is the most powerful open source metadata database and indexer framework currently available and because it is built around a combination indexer and SQL database and not a dedicated indexer, it has much more powerful use cases:

   * Provide search and indexing facilities similar to those on other systems (Windows Vista and Mac OS X).